Index

 F&O Taxation in India: Everything an F&O Trader Should Know About Return Filing

-Futures and Options (F&O) trading in India offers immense opportunities for traders.
-The Income Tax Act classifies F&O income as Non-Speculative Business Income and requires it to be mandatorily reported in the Income Tax Returns (ITR).
-Further, any F&O loss is allowed to be set off against other income and the excess loss can be carried forward to the subsequent year.
-Failure to comply with the provisions of the Act might lead to notices from the tax department.
+The Income Tax Act classifies F&O income as business Income and should be reported in the Income Tax Returns (ITR).
+Further, any F&O loss is allowed to be set off against other income, and the excess loss can be carried forward to the subsequent year.

 Income Head: Reporting of F&O Trading as Business Income

-As per Section 43(5) of the Income Tax Act, income or loss from F&O is classified as non-speculative business income.
-Therefore, F&O gains and losses have to be reported as Normal Business Income under the head PGBP (Profits & Gains from Business and Profession).
+As per Section 43(5) of the Income Tax Act 1961 (Section 66 of the Income Tax Act, 2025), income or loss from F&O is classified as non-speculative business income.
+Therefore, F&O gains and losses have to be reported as normal business income under the head PGBP (Profits & Gains from Business and Profession).

 Which ITR to File for Reporting F&O Income?